2 Kings 14

 2 Kings 14:23-29Jeroboam II: Israel's Expansion and Spiritual Decline

-23In the fifteenth year of Amaziah the son of Joash king of Judah Jeroboam the son of Joash king of Israel began to reign, and reigned forty and one years.
-24And he did that which was evil in the sight of the Lord: he departed not from all the sins of Jeroboam the son of Nebat, who made Israel to sin.
+23In the fifteenth year of Amaziah the son of Joash king of Judah Jeroboam the son of Joash king of Israel began to reign in Samaria, and reigned forty and one years.
+24And he did that which was evil in the sight of the LORD: he departed not from all the sins of Jeroboam the son of Nebat, who made Israel to sin.

 Jeroboam II reigns for forty-one years - a long reign during which Israel reaches unprecedented prosperity.
 Yet the opening words are stark: he did evil in the sight of the Lord.
 He departs not from the sins of Jeroboam son of Nebat, the first king of Israel who led the nation into idolatry.
 The pattern repeats.
 Political success does not bring spiritual faithfulness.